-- 4. Set, change, or delete your password.
+- Set, change, or delete the password.
 Follow the instructions on the screen.
-(See "Using the Administrator Password Menu" on page 31.) - 5.
+(See "Using the administrator password menu" on page 31.) - 5.
 Move the switch back to the OFF position. - 6.
 Replace the cover.
-Then, power-on the server. - 7.
-After changing configuration switch settings, you must reconfigure the server.
-After reassembling the server (see "Completing the Installation" on page 77), use the Configuration/Setup Utility program to set a new administrator password and reconfigure the server.
-For more information, see "Configuration/Setup Utility Program Menus" on page 24.
+Then, power-on the server. - After changing configuration switch settings, you must reconfigure the server.
+After reassembling the server (see "Completing the installation" on page 77), use the Configuration/Setup Utility program to set a new administrator password and reconfigure the server.
+For more information, see "Configuration/Setup utility program menus" on page 24.

-For more information on enhanced security, see "Using the Enhanced Security Features" on page 32.
+For more information on enhanced security, see "Using the enhanced security features" on page 32.

+Diskette write-protect switch setting: The

-Diskette Write-Protect Switch Setting: The diskette write-protect switch controls whether you can write information to a diskette using a diskette drive.
+diskette write-protect switch controls whether you can write information to a diskette using a diskette drive.
 The ability to prevent writing to a diskette is particularly useful if you are concerned about the security of information that can be obtained through a network.